jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

    my_favourite_number = 7

-This varibale contains a single number, 7.
+This variable contains a single number, 7.

 .. code-block::